 The UK-based Rank Prize Funds is a charitable organisation which seeks to recognise excellence in specific fields of research and reward innovators for their dedication and outstanding contribution, and have as their objectives the advancement and promotion for the public benefit of knowledge, education and learning in sciences of nutrition and optoelectronics.

 The pair each received a prize of $150,000 prize from the Rank Nutrition Fund (Human and Animal Nutrition and Crop Husbandry).
 The only other Australian to be awarded the rank prize was a CSIRO plant scientist, 33 years ago.

 - 2014 Prize recipients The Rank Prize Funds

-- Top rank for plant scientists ANU Media
+- Top rank for plant scientists reproduced from ANU Media

 - Australian plant scientists receive international accolade for drought-proof wheat ABC News online.